KarMiles/campervan-adventures/README.md

 [Life webpage](https://karmiles.github.io/campervan-adventures/index.html)

-# User Experience (UX)

 **Project preparation**

 The Campervan Adventures site was designed using the Five Planes of User Experience approach.
 Below are represented the steps taken during the preparation of the site, going from the most abstract to the most concrete.

-1. Strategy
+# Plane 1.
+Strategy

-**Project Goals**

-In preparing the project the following goals were taken into account:

-*Owner’s goals*
+## Project Goals
+### Owner’s goals

-The webpage owner’s goal is to create online presence for Campervan Adventures in order to increase their rental turnover via visitors’ engagement and customer loyalty.
+- Create online presence for Campervan Adventures in order to increase their rental turnover via visitors’ engagement and customer loyalty.

-*User's goals*

-When preparing the webpage I considered User's goals through the following User stories:
+- Provide customers with means necessary to contact the company.

+### Users' goals
+- See how holiday in a campervan can be appealing.
+- Contact the company about rental.
+- Get more information and inspiration to follow on.
+- Check what is needed for campervan holiday.
+- See what vehicles are available.
+- Rent a vehicle.

+## User Experience (UX)

+### User stories:

-*First Time Visitor's goals:*
+First Time Visitor's goals:

-* As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner. <!--**Measurement of success:** (Measurement of success is the way in which we will prove the story was successful in meeting the user and business goal defined above.
+1. As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner. <!--**Measurement of success:** (Measurement of success is the way in which we will prove the story was successful in meeting the user and business goal defined above.
 This will initially be left blank and will be determined through conversations with research, ux and product.
 This must be finalized before dev starts.) -->

-*First Time or Returning Visitor Goals:*
+First Time or Returning Visitor Goals:

-* As a Visitor I want to contact Campervan Adventures to enquire about vehicle rental. **End user goal:** Contact the company. **End business goal:** Achieve direct contact with customer to provide service. **Acceptance criteria:** Provide means of contact via telephone, email and visit to the physical address.
+2. As a Visitor I want to contact Campervan Adventures to enquire about vehicle rental. **End user goal:** Contact the company. **End business goal:** Achieve direct contact with customer to provide service. **Acceptance criteria:** Provide means of contact via telephone, email and visit to the physical address.
-* As a Visitor I want to subscribe to email newsletter. **End user goal:** Stay in contact for further information and inspiration. **End business goal:** Build and maintain customer loyalty through customer engagement. **Acceptance criteria:** Obtain customer contact information via email and optionally telephone number.
+3. As a Visitor I want to subscribe to email newsletter. **End user goal:** Stay in contact for further information and inspiration. **End business goal:** Build and maintain customer loyalty through customer engagement. **Acceptance criteria:** Obtain customer contact information via email and optionally telephone number.
-* As a  Visitor I want to check  what is needed to have a holiday in a campervan. **End user goal:** Obtain details on what is needed before and during campervan holiday. **End business goal:** Provide customer with clarity about their engagement necesary for satisfying campervan holiday. **Acceptance criteria:** Inform customer about necessities and sugestions related with rental: legal, practical, attitude.
+4. As a  Visitor I want to check  what is needed to have a holiday in a campervan. **End user goal:** Obtain details on what is needed before and during campervan holiday. **End business goal:** Provide customer with clarity about their engagement necesary for satisfying campervan holiday. **Acceptance criteria:** Inform customer about necessities and sugestions related with rental: legal, practical, attitude.
-* As a Visitor I want to see what vehicles are on offer and check for current promotions. **End user goal:** Choose a vehicle. **End business goal:** Provide customer with choice of product leading to rental completion. **Acceptance criteria:** Show pictures and description of vehicles available for rent.
+5. As a Visitor I want to see what vehicles are on offer and check for current promotions. **End user goal:** Choose a vehicle. **End business goal:** Provide customer with choice of product leading to rental completion. **Acceptance criteria:** Show pictures and description of vehicles available for rent.
-* As a Visitor I want to rent a vehicle online. **End user goal:** Finalize rental contract. **End business goal:** Finalize sale of service. **Acceptance criteria:** Update company vehicle database on vehicle availability.
+6. As a Visitor I want to rent a vehicle online. **End user goal:** Finalize rental contract. **End business goal:** Finalize sale of service. **Acceptance criteria:** Update company vehicle database on vehicle availability.
 Finalize contract and sale via debit/credit card.
 Receive payment.
 Provide confirmation on rental and payment.

-**Focus / What is worth doing?**
+### Focus (What is worth doing?)

-With Owner’s goals in mind and Users’ goals and scenarios taken into consideration the following opportunities were assessed at the initial roll-out:
+Opportunities assessed at the initial roll-out:

 | No. | Opportunity / problem                                                | Importance<br>(1 - 5 most important) | Viability / Feasibility (1– 5 most feasible) | Focus ratio |
 | --- | -------------------------------------------------------------------- | ------------------------------------ | -------------------------------------------- | ----------- |